Raffaello/recruitment-task/README.md

 - csv file could be improved, now is it forced to have a specific ordered for the columns
 - to process the file actually it would be better to parse and extract each user at time to use less memory now is extracting everything and put in a array of users  (Users[]).

+### usage

+- from the directory first run `composer install`
+- then can run the test `./vendor/bin/phpunit -c .`
+- run the command with eg `p src/main.php thirdbridge:file-reader data/file.csv`